Tyrrrz/GitHubActionsTestLogger/Readme.md

 #### Allow empty test summaries

-Use the `summary.allowEmpty` option to specify whether empty test runs should be included in the summary, for example as a result of using [test filters](https://learn.microsoft.com/dotnet/core/testing/selective-unit-tests).
+Use the `summary-allow-empty` option to specify whether empty test runs should be included in the summary, for example as a result of using [test filters](https://learn.microsoft.com/dotnet/core/testing/selective-unit-tests).

 **Default**: `false`.

 #### Include passed tests in the summary

-Use the `summary.includePassedTests` option to specify whether passed tests should be included in the summary.
+Use the `summary-include-passed` option to specify whether passed tests should be included in the summary.
 If you want to link passed tests to their corresponding source definitions, make sure to also enable [source information collection](#collecting-source-information).

 **Default**: `true`.